giomine/Chuchu-Pacman/README.md

 I was able to enforce collisions with walls and ghosts by checking the cells around pacman and the ghosts every time they move using conditions and ternary statements.
 For example, if the cell on the right contains a class of ‘wall’ then the character will not be able to move in that direction.
 This logic was also applied to the ghosts to ensure that they too cannot walk through walls.
 In the ghostCollision() function, a collision with a ghost decrements lives by one and if lives reaches 0 it triggers game over.
 ![wall_collisions](./readme_images/Picture5.png)

-Once all of these game requirements were fulfilled, I really wanted to have some fun adding extras.
+Once all of these game requirements were fulfilled, I really wanted to have some fun adding extras.<br><br>
 I started by adding more levels to my game.
-I created two more walls arrays and two more flashing food arrays all with different variable names, so that when one level is completed, the next wall layout and flashing food positions will be loaded.
+I created two more walls arrays and two more flashing food arrays all with different variable names, so that when one level is completed, the next wall layout and flashing food positions will be loaded.<br><br>
 I then added more themes to my game, so the player can choose if they want to play with a classic Pacman theme, or Parappa the Rapper, or ChuChu Rocket theme.
 The choice is saved in local storage, and this then affects the walls, food, music, player character, and ghosts that load up.
 ![themes](./readme_images/Picture6.png)
 ![audios](./readme_images/Picture7.png)